 - The price goes against your expectations.

-- Within a certain price range, you take new trading positions of the same direction (an example will be given later).
+- Within a certain price range, you take new trading positions in the same direction (an example will be given later).

 - When the price goes in your direction, you should gradually make profitable trades, and by the time the price returns to the starting level, the very first trade, you already have a profit for the rest of the trades.